');

 About Leeds, ND

-Leeds is a small community in North Dakota with a population of 487 residents.
-The median household income is $73,750 per year, which is above the national average.
-The median age in Leeds is 36.3 years.
+Leeds is a small community located in North Dakota with a population of 487 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,750 per year, which is 2% below the national median of $75,149.
+The median age of 36.3 years is close to the US median age of 38.9 years.

 How Leeds Ranks in North Dakota